Tennessee vs. Florida Atlantic Predictions & Picks - NCAA Tournament Sweet 16

 Tennessee vs. Florida Atlantic Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Thursday's game between the Tennessee Volunteers (25-10) and Florida Atlantic Owls (33-3) squaring off at Madison Square Garden has a projected final score of 70-66 (according to our computer prediction) in favor of Tennessee, who is listed as a small favorite by our model.
-The game will start at 9:00 PM ET on March 23.
+Thursday's contest between the Tennessee Volunteers (25-10) and the Florida Atlantic Owls (33-3) at Madison Square Garden has a projected final score of 70-66 based on our computer prediction, with Tennessee coming out on top.
+Game time is at 9:00 PM on March 23.

+According to our computer prediction, Florida Atlantic should cover the spread, which currently sits at 5.5.
+The two teams are projected to eclipse the 131.5 over/under.

 Tennessee vs. Florida Atlantic Game Info & Odds